birobirobiro/awesome-shadcn-ui/.github/pull_request_template.md

 - [ ] I have assigned the correct category to the awesome thing.

 **Please note:** If you are adding a new category, you will need to create a new section in the `README.md` file.
 Please make sure to update the table of contents as well.

+**Important:** The idea of this repository is to bring together free projects for open-source contributions.
+If the proposed addition is an entirely paid project, the PR will be closed.